mohamed-azhar/mohamed-azhar/README.md

 ### konichiwassup?? 👋
+Mohamed Azhar here.
+A .NET develeoper from the Maldives.
 <!--
 **mohamed-azhar/mohamed-azhar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.